 The NCRP Impact Awards celebrate foundations that have shown leadership, innovation and commitment to solving the country’s toughest problems

-Our world continues to face tough challenges and philanthropy needs to be an effective partner at helping come up with solutions.
+Our world continues to face tough challenges and philanthropy needs to step up to be part of solutions.

 Philanthropy can’t just throw money into the pot and hope that something works.
 The enormity and complexity of pressing social issues require that foundations spend their resources wisely by adopting high impact strategies that give the biggest bang for the buck.